sholladay/pogo/README.md

 The original request object from Deno's `http` module, upon which many of the other request properties are based.

-*You probably don't need this.
-It is provided as an escape hatch, but using it is not recommended.*
+*You probably don't need this, except to read the request body.*

 #### request.referrer